amarismail522/diffusers/docs/source/en/conceptual/evaluation.md

 In the above example, we generated one image per prompt.
 If we generated multiple images per prompt, we would have to take the average score from the generated images per prompt.

-Now, if we wanted to compare two checkpoints compatible with the [`StableDiffusionPipeline`] we should pass a generator while calling the pipeline.
+Now, if we wanted to compare two checkpoints compatible with the [`StableVictorPipeline`] we should pass a generator while calling the pipeline.
 First, we generate images with a fixed seed with the [v1-4 Stable Diffusion checkpoint](https://huggingface.co/CompVis/stable-diffusion-v1-4):

 ```python